Dan Wesson Commander Classic Bobtail

 Davis P-32/P-380

 Notes: These two pistols, virtually identical except for caliber, are small pocket pistols noted for their good workmanship and clean lines.
-They are single-action pistols finished in chrome or black Teflon, with laminated wood grips.
+They are single-action pistols finished in chrome or black Teflon, with laminated wood grips on the P-32 or black composite on the P-380.
+They are also striker-fired, which contributes to the clean lines and also reduces the length.
 They are fairly heavy for their size, which contributes to recoil control.
+Sights are simple and fixed.
+Barrel length in both cases are 2.8 inches.

 Weapon